RBS shares rise despite Labour criticism of share sale

 "I would say demand is high from large institutions in the U.S., the UK and Europe.
 It's a very attractive risk/reward payoff with potential excess capital down the road," Jefferies analyst Joe Dickerson said.

-Britain could make an initial sale of RBS shares in September to avoid clashing with the full privatization of Lloyds next March, banking and political sources have said..
+Britain could make an initial sale of RBS shares in September to avoid clashing with the full privatisation of Lloyds next March, banking and political sources have said..

 Chief Executive Ross McEwan has improved RBS's performance since succeeding Stephen Hester in 2013, benefiting from an improvement in Britain and Ireland's economies which has enabled the bank to recover loans it had written off.